-Collaborators are responsible for ensuring, when selecting their suppliers, customers, service providers, intermediaries and, in general, all the Business Partners of the AGL Group, that they stick to the principles set out in this Code of Conduct and that all contracts concluded with them stipulate anticorruption clauses.
+Collaborators are responsible for ensuring, when selecting their customers. suppliers, providers, intermediaries and, in general, all the Business Partners of the AGL Group, that they stick to the principles set out in this Code of Conduct and that all contracts concluded with them stipulate anticorruption clauses.